pajod/gunicorn/docs/source/install.rst

 syntax to install these at the same time as Gunicorn.

 Most extra packages are needed for alternate worker types.
-See the `design docs`_ for more information on when you'll want to consider an alternate worker type.
+See the :doc:`design docs <design>` for more information on when you'll want to consider an alternate worker type.

 * ``gunicorn[eventlet]`` - Eventlet-based greenlets workers